12 Best Things To Do in Kuala Lumpur and Complete Guide

 Booking.com

-Come to Jalan Alor and join the locals to sample some of the most mouth-watering cuisine in the city.
-You’ll find plastic tables and stools spilling out of restaurants onto the side of roads lined with hawker stalls.
+Head to Jalan Alor and join the locals filling up on some of the most mouth-watering food in the city.
+Plastic tables and stools spill out of restaurants onto the side of roads lined with hawker stalls.
+The atmosphere is buzzing and every sense is alert.

 Vendors fanning skewers of meat, the air thick with smoke.
-The atmosphere is incredible, every sense is alert and you won’t know where to start when deciding what to eat.
-From barbecued meats, seafood, noodle dishes and desserts, this is the best food in Kuala Lumpur.
-So delicious and incredibly cheap; an absolute must-visit for foodies!
+Grilled chicken wings, seafood, noodles, satay, char kway teow, desserts, the list is endless.
+This is some of the best street food in Kuala Lumpur; so delicious and incredibly cheap; an absolute must-visit for foodies!

-Once you’ve had your fill of food, head to Changkat Bukit Bintang, the city’s hotspot for a night out.
+Once you’re full, head to Changkat Bukit Bintang, the city’s hotspot for a night out.
 Pub crawl your way through the unique pre-war colonial buildings until the early hours of the morning.

 Masjid Negara is Malaysia’s National Mosque.
 The main dome is shaped like a star and has 18 points which represent the 13 states of Malaysia and the 5 pillars of Islam.